gaurangkgd/BeyondChats/README.md

 # BeyondChats

-A small full-stack project that scrapes articles, optimizes content, and presents original vs optimized articles.
+A small full-stack project that scrapes articles, optimizes content with an LLM-based optimizer, and presents original vs optimized articles for easy comparison.

 ---